-In sum, this paper analyzes the relation between one of the most respectable institutions of capitalism, competition, and feelings of happiness, and studies if this relation varies across ethnic groups using data from the 2005 wave of the World Value Surveys (WVS).
 Using the WVS improves over the Brandts et.al (2005) study in that the WVS build on representative samples and avoids the problem of self-selection typical of experimental studies.
-It also improves over the Fischer (2008) study in that my paper considers a subjective opinion about whether an individual thinks market competition is good or harmful (see below) which, as argued above, constitutes an individual measure and it may also be considered an ex-ante opinion, independent of the actual competitive environment derived from any aggregated approximation to competition, such as the KOF globalization index.
+It also improves over the Fischer (2008) study in that the present paper considers a subjective opinion about whether an individual thinks market competition is good or harmful (see below) which, as argued above, constitutes an individual measure and it may also be considered an ex-ante opinion, independent of the actual competitive environment derived from any aggregated approximation to competition, such as the KOF globalization indexxxv.

 Last but not least, competition means different things for different scholars.
 Mainstream economists conceptualize competition as an "end-state": competitive markets should achieve efficient social outcomes.
-The opinions collected in the WVS, however, may not coincide with the economist's vision of competition in that it may be representing a "process" (Blaug, 2001) in which firms attempt to maximize their stake of the market, sometimes achieving a zero-sum outcome: what one firm gains, other firm looses.
+The opinions surveyed in the WVS, however, may not coincide with the economist's vision of competition in that it may be representing a "process" (Blaug, 2001)xxvi in which firms attempt to maximize their stake of the market, sometimes achieving a zero-sum outcome: what one firm gains, other firm looses.
 That process may lead to satisfactory outcomes, e.g. lower prices, but may also lead to higher unemployment, lower quality products, or what is commonly denominated a "race to the bottom".
-Under this second view competition may drive firms to undertaking unfair, unjust and environmentally damaging strategies in order to get a larger share of the market 10, thus a bad thing (Hahnel, 2011).
-I postulate that this process-view of competition, expressed by the answers collected in the WVS, is the view of what ordinary people do understand by competition (more below).
+Under this second view competition may drive firms to undertaking unfair, unjust and environmentally damaging strategies in order to get a larger share of the marketxxvii, thus a bad thing (Hahnel, 2011)xxviii.
+This process-view of competition, expressed by the answers collected in the WVS, is the view of what ordinary people do understand by competition (more below) and it is what is implicitly considered in this paper.

-If people view competition as mainstream economists do, I should obtain a direct and positive relation between my measure of competition and self-assessed happiness.
-On the contrary, if the process view of competition prevails, mixed results should obtain, that is, the relation between competition and happiness could be non-linear, for example.
+If people view competition as mainstream economists do, a direct and positive relation between their subjective view of competition and self-assessed happiness should obtain.
+On the contrary, if the process view of competition prevails, mixed results are possible, that is, the relation between competition and happiness could be non-linear, for example.
 One can conjecture that there may be a "competition threshold", beyond which, negative views of competition may actually be positive for wellbeing.